Last Updated on

-Since such a variety of people live in Fayetteville, the area is home to a very diverse lineup of must-eat restaurants.
-Here, you’ll find classic Southern, Egyptian, Vietnamese, Korean, and melt-in-your-mouth barbecue among the roster of places to eat in Fayetteville.
+Since such a variety of people live here, there is a very diverse lineup of restaurants in Fayetteville and Cumberland County to explore.
+Here, you’ll find classic Southern, Egyptian, Vietnamese, Korean, and melt-in-your-mouth barbecue among the best places to eat.

-Honestly, this is the beginning of our list of must-eat restaurants in Fayetteville, because we keep finding new delicious joints to add upon each visit!
+Honestly, this is just the beginning of our list because we keep finding new delicious joints to add upon each visit!
+But for now, here’s where we like digging in when in the Fayetteville area.

 Local is the name of the game at Circa 1800, a truly upscale downtown Fayetteville eatery.
 Using as many local ingredients and products as possible, this place supports North Carolina growers and producers and making food that tastes fresh.